joaorenatofraga/joaorenatofraga/README.md

 # João Renato Fraga

-## 🌟 Data Engineer | Data Scientist | Data Analyst
+## 🌟  Data Analyst

 Welcome to my GitHub!
-I am passionate about **data engineering and data science**, with experience in **ETL, pipelines, machine learning, and predictive analytics**.
+I am passionate about data, with experience in **ETL, pipelines, machine learning, and predictive analytics**.
 Background in Administration, Engineering, and Finance, I believe in the power of data to transform businesses.

 ---